 The thing that you should always keep in mind is that your value proposition helps your branding process and differentiates you from your competitors.
 It shows your uniqueness and explains why your products or services are beneficial to your customers.

 To get the most out of this question you can make it a collaborative effort by asking your stakeholders, employees, and customers to take part.
-It can be interesting to see different viewpoints on the topic and gain an understanding of the ways your company is perceived by others.
+It can be interesting to see different viewpoints on the topic to gain an understanding of the ways your company is perceived by others.

 Wrapping it up